BIGSTICK: A flexible configuration-interaction shell-model code (updated): Secondary runtime options

 Option `{\tt np}' allows you to choose a pivot, or initial starting vector, from a previously generated wave function.
 This might be useful, for example, if you wanted to try to get states of a particular quantum number such as $J$, although we do not currently have the capability to enforce this condition, and even if it is an exact quantum number numerical noise will allow states with other quantum numbers to creep in.
-Alternately, you can generate a guess of the ground state by the self-consistent mean-field option `{\tt f}.'
-Our experiments suggest this latter does lead to faster convergence of the ground state, but not excited states.
 A related and more widely useful option is the strength function option `{\tt s}' discussed below and in section .

+The downside is that using an initial pivot will only accelerate the convergence of a single state.
+Option `{\tt (np)}' is more useful for block Lanczos, where one can read in multiple vectors; see section~\ref{bootstrap}.

-Options `{\tt dx}' and `{\tt dxm}' read in a previously generated wave function and compute the one-body density matrices.
+Options `{\tt dx}', `{\tt dxp},' and `{\tt dxm}' read in a previously generated wave function and compute the one-body density matrices.
 The latter provides a Mathematica-friendly file format.
+The outputs for `{\tt dx}' and `{\tt dxm}' are in isospin format while for `{\tt dxp}' it is in proton-neutron format.
+The output files have the extension {\tt .dres}.
 More details about one-body density matrices are found in section \ref{densities}.

 This option computes the single-particle occupations from a previously generated wave function file.